oliver-oloughlin/kvdex/README.md

 mutation actions will be performed on.
 Mutations can be performed on documents from multiple collections in a single atomic operation by calling "select" at any point in the building chain to switch the collection context.
 To execute the operation, call "commit" at the end of the chain.
-An atomic operation returns a Deno.KvCommitResult object if successful, and Deno.KvCommitError if not.
+A committed atomic operation returns a promise resolving to either a Deno.KvCommitResult object if successful, or Deno.KvCommitError if not.

 **_NOTE_:** Atomic operations are not available for serialized collections.
 For indexable collections, any operations performing deletes will not be truly atomic in the sense that it performs a single isolated operation.
-The reason for this being that the document data must be read before performing the initial delete operation, to then perform another delete operation for the index entries.
+This is because the document data must be read before performing the initial delete operation, to then perform another delete operation for the index entries.
 If the initial operation fails, the index entries will not be deleted.
 To avoid collisions and errors related to indexing, an atomic operation will always fail if it is trying to delete and write to the same indexable collection.
-It will also fail if trying to set/add a document with colliding index entries.
+It will also fail if trying to set/add a document with colliding index entries, or if trying to set a document with the `overwrite` option.

 ### Without checking